TMorville/tmorville.github.io/_finprojects/free-energy.md

 ### Nomenclature:

 I use the same notation as in R. Bogacz.
-The code implements and refers to equations in the paper and network graphs were provided by Rafal Bogacz.
+The code implements and refers to equations in the paper, and network graphs were provided by Bogacz himself.

 ---